George Pickett: Gettysburg and Pickett's Charge

 Following a two-hour artillery barrage meant to soften up the Union defenses, the three divisions stepped off across open fields almost a mile from Cemetery Ridge.
 Pickett inspired his men by shouting, "Up, men, and to your posts!
 Let no man forget today that you are from Old Virginia."
 Pickett's division, with the brigades of Brigadier Generals Armistead, Garnett, and Kemper, was on the right flank of the assault.
 It received punishing artillery fire, and then volleys of massed musket fire as it approached its objective.
 Armistead's brigade made the farthest progress through the Union lines.
 Armistead was mortally wounded, falling near "The Angle", at what is now termed the "high-water mark of the Confederacy".
 Neither of the other two divisions made comparable progress across the fields; Armistead's success was not reinforced, and his men were quickly killed or captured.

 Pickett's Charge was a bloodbath.
 While the Union suffered 1,500 casualties, the Confederates had over 6,000.
 Over 50% of the men sent across the fields were killed or wounded.
-Pickett's division alone, out of about 5,500 men, lost 224 killed, 1,140 wounded, and 1,499 missing/captured.
+Pickett's division alone, out of about 5,500 men, 224 were killed, 1,140 wounded, and 1,499 missing/captured.
 Pickett's three brigade commanders and all thirteen of his regimental commanders were casualties.
 Kemper was wounded, Garnett killed, and Armistead mortally wounded.
 Trimble and Pettigrew were the most senior casualties of the entire Confederate assault, the former losing a leg and the latter wounded in the hand and later mortally wounded during the retreat to Virginia.
 Pickett has received some historical criticism for establishing his final position well to the rear of his troops.
 Thomas R. Friend, who served Pickett as a courier, defended Pickett by writing that he "went as far as any Major General, commanding a division, ought to have gone, and farther."